GeoKnow/Supply-Chain-Dashboard/README.md

 ## Running

 - Navigate to the 'apps' folder
-- Execute play 'project dashboard' run
+- Execute play "project dashboard" run
 - In your browser, navigate to 'http://localhost:9000'

 ## Packaging